 Quitting smoking may not only stop further arterial plaque formation, but it can increase HDL (good cholesterol), which is necessary for a healthy heart and general body functions.

 If you’re a smoker, quitting can help prevent plaque buildup in your arteries, which is one of many causes of atherosclerosis.
 Although no product exists to make quitting easier for everyone, there are a number of products and methods that can help smokers kick their habit.
 For example, nicotine replacement therapy (NRT) and e-cigarettes both provide alternative sources of nicotine to help smokers keep from relapsing.

 One study found that NRTs like patches and gum helped people quit smoking for about three months longer than those who didn’t use NRTs.
 There are also other factors that may affect how long it takes to quit smoking: age, stress levels, and level of addiction all play a role in how difficult it is to quit smoking.

 And while some people have had success with cold turkey, others find they need additional support.
 Nicotine-replacement therapies and behavioral interventions—like group counseling—have been shown to be effective at helping people stop smoking for good.
 It’s important to remember that if you relapse, don’t give up!
 Many people try multiple times before finally kicking their habits for good.

 2. Consume high vitamin K2 foods to keep calcium out of the arteries

-Calcium accumulation is common in chronic smokers, those with an overactive thyroid, taking too much vitamin D and calcium supplements, some medical disorders, and certain medication.
+Calcium accumulation is common in chronic smokers, those with an overactive thyroid, those taking too much vitamin D and calcium supplements, some medical disorders, and certain medications.